lucidworks/solr/solr/modules/external-files/README.md

 * Support for a configurable directory for external files.
 This allows external files to be mounted as a shared drive on each Solr replica to avoid the need to replicate the data to each node.

-It's useful to contrast this design with the external file field design in Solr core.
+It's useful to contrast this design with the external file field implementation in Solr core.
 The design in Solr core uses a monolithic text file which is optionally sorted.
 The entire file is loaded in a single thread by repeated seeks into the Lucene index to match up the lucene id with a specific float from the file.
 Sharding has limited effect load performance because it must still perform seeks for each unique id in the file, and a miss is